Published On: Oct 15 2012 04:58:21 PM CDTUpdated On: Oct 17 2014 01:00:00 AM CDT

 1939: The drama "Mr. Smith Goes to Washington," starring Jimmy Stewart and Jean Arthur and directed by Frank Capra, premieres in Washington, D.C.
 The movie would prove to be a box office success and turn Stewart into a movie star.
 It would also earn 11 Academy Award nominations, winning for Best Original Story.

 1938: Motorcycle daredevil Evel Knievel, one of the greatest American icons of the 1970s, is born under the birth name Robert Craig Knievel in Butte, Montana.
 In his career he attempted more than 75 ramp-to-ramp motorcycle jumps between 1965 and 1980, and, in 1974, a failed jump across Snake River Canyon in the Skycycle X-2, a steam-powered rocket.
 The 35 broken bones he suffered during his career earned him an entry in the Guinness Book of World Records as the survivor of "most bones broken in a lifetime."
-He died of pulmonary disease at age 69 on Nov.
+Seen here signing an autograph for a fan in 2001, he died of pulmonary disease at age 69 on Nov.
 30, 2007.

 1931: Al Capone is convicted of income tax evasion.
 He would be sentenced to 11 years imprisonment, at the time the longest tax evasion sentence ever given, along with heavy fines, and liens were filed against his various properties.

 1930: Robert Atkins, the physician and cardiologist who created the Atkins diet, is born in Columbus, Ohio.
 He died on April 17, 2003, at age 72, nine days after slipping on icy pavement in New York City and suffering severe head trauma.